dag/flask-genshi/docs/index.rst

     render_response('modname/template.html')

-This will first look for ie. ``app/templates/modname/template.html`` and if not found, ie. ``app/mods/modname/templates/template.html``.
+This will first look for, e.g. ``app/templates/modname/template.html``, and if not found, e.g. ``app/mods/modname/templates/template.html``.
 This lets you override module templates in your application.

 .. versionadded:: 0.4